mscarey/legislice/docs/guides/downloading.rst

 parts (e.g., when we query for an entire Title of the United States Code), the response doesn’t include the full text of the provision’s children.
 Instead, it only contains URLs that link to the child nodes.
-This might help to automate the process of navigating the API and discovering the provisions we want.
+These URL links might help to automate the process of navigating the API and discovering the provisions we want.
 Here’s an example that discovers the URLs for the articles of the US Constitution.